actris/data-management-plan/DMP/ACTRIS-DMP.md

 #### The types and formats of data generated/collected

-The ACTRIS CLU data centre unit is making use of the Cloudnet database infrastructure.
-Cloud remote sensing data submitted to ACTRIS need to be in a specified format compliant with the centralized processing suite.
-CLU provides data compliant with netCDF 3 and netCDF4 formats as much as possible, and following CF 1.7 convention.
+The ACTRIS CLU data centre unit is making use of the so-called Cloudnet processing and archiving infrastructure, operated at the Finnish Meteorological Institute, Helsinki, Finland.
 Level 0 data submitted to ACTRIS CLU are required to be in a specified format compliant with the centralized processing suite.
-All further data levels are produced by the CLU processing suite.
+All further data levels are produced by the CLU processing suite and provided for users.
+CLU provides harmonized data products compliant with netCDF4 format, following CF 1.7 convention as much as possible.

 #### Re-use of existing data

-The ACTRIS data user interface will include access to cloud remote sensing legacy data resulting from ACTRIS pre-projects (for CLU [Cloudnet](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
-These will also be included as a part of the ACTRIS CLU data centre unit.
-Legacy data resulting from ACTRIS preprojects will be available in the same format as current products.
+The ACTRIS data portal will include access to cloud remote sensing legacy data resulting from ACTRIS pre-projects.
+The CLU legacy data will be available in the same format as the current products but including no provenance information and less quality control.

 #### The origin of the data